For 2020, Applications will be accepted from August 2019 until APRIL 15th 2020

-- Easily be able to travel to the pick up in West Virginia in May (date to be determined) and for the full two day event in August 23-24 2019 in Winfield, WV OR SELECT a horse that day via livestream and pick up by the weekend after.
+- Easily be able to travel to the pick up in West Virginia in May (date to be determined) and for the THREE DAYS event on August 20-22 in Winfield, WV.
+If you cannot be present in May for selection, you must be able to select your horse via livestream and pick up by the weekend after.

 - Demonstrate an exceptional skill level with horses of a multitude of backgrounds.